waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   IF function

-    The IF function is a simple comparison function used to simplify the writing method for comparison logic of two values.
-Its expression forms are as follows:
+    The IF function is a simple comparison function used to simplify the writing method for the comparison logic of two values.
+Its expression form is as follows:

     ```
     IF(condition, true_value, [false_value])
     ```

-    Evaluates and returns true\_value if condition is true, otherwise false\_value is returned. false\_value is optional.
-If it is not specified, NULL will be returned if condition is not true.
+    If condition is true, true\_value is returned.
+Otherwise, false\_value is returned. false\_value is optional.
+If it is not specified and if condition is not true, NULL is returned.

 -   COALESCE

     The COALESCE function returns the first non-null value in the argument list.
-Its expression forms are as follows:
+Its expression form is as follows:

     ```
     COALESCE(value1, value2[, ...])